VergenceJP/hello-world/README.md

 # hello-world
-First repository
+New repository

-Hello there people.
+Hello there everybody.

 My name is Skyler Thornton.
 I like Dark Souls and Final Fantasy.